-The desire of employees for work-life balance is acknowledged also.
-There are already employees, who have a four-day-week.
-Further benefits appeal to the youth: A benefit of the sector in general is to work with nature, to protect the environment and pay attention to biodiversity.
+The desire of employees for work-life balance is acknowledged as well.
+There are already employees, who have a four-days-week.
+Further benefits appeal to the youth: A benefit of the sector in general is to work in and with nature, to protect the environment and pay attention to biodiversity.